wurli/tidyverse-dev-bot/news-files/dplyr.md

   applied on this subset of the data.
 This is robust for the common case of checking the type of a column (#2129).

-* Summarise and mutate colwise functions pass `...` on the the manipulation functions.
+* Summarise and mutate colwise functions pass `...` on to the manipulation functions.

 * The performance of colwise verbs like `mutate_all()` is now back to